WolfgangMehner/vim-plugins/vim-support/README.md

 ================================================================================
   [sec_release]: #release-notes

-RELEASE NOTES FOR VERSION 2.5pre
+RELEASE NOTES FOR VERSION 2.4.1beta
 ----------------------------------------------------------------------
+- Add configuration variables 'g:Vim_Ctrl_j' and 'g:Vim_Ctrl_d' to control the creation of the CTRL+J and CTRL+D maps.
 - Minor changes.